Sudhir Mungantiwar: Early life and political career

 Sudhir Mungantiwar was born on 30 July 1962 in Chandrapur district in the Vidarbha region of Maharashtra.

+Sudhir Mungantiwar is a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.
 He started his political career at the age of 17 when he was appointed the Secretary of the Students Union at the Sardar Patel Mahavidyalaya in Chandrapur and has remained politically active since then.
 In 1989 and 1991, he contested the Lok Sabha Elections from Chandrapur, but was unsuccessful on both occasions.
-He completed his MPhil from Nagpur University and in 1993, became the Vice President of the Bhartiya Janata Yuva Morcha (BJYM) in Maharashtra.
+He completed his MPhil from Nagpur University and in 1993, became the Vice-President of the Bhartiya Janata Yuva Morcha (BJYM) in Maharashtra.
 In 1995, he won the Legislative Assembly elections from Chandrapur with a record margin of around 55,000 votes and eventually became the Minister of Tourism and Consumer Protection in the 'BJP-Shiv Sena' alliance's Maharashtra government, a position he held till 1999.
-He continued to rise in the ranks of the Bhartiya Janata Party, becoming the General Secretary of BJP's Maharashtra State unit in 1996 and the National Vice President of Bharatiya Janta Yuva Morcha in 2001.
+He continued to rise in the ranks of the Bhartiya Janata Party, becoming the General Secretary of BJP's Maharashtra State unit in 1996 and the National Vice-President of Bharatiya Janta Yuva Morcha in 2001.

 In 2010, Mungantiwar was unanimously elected as the Maharashtra State President for the BJP.
 He replaced senior leader Nitin Gadkari, who became the party's national president.
 In 2014, after the Maharashtra Assembly elections, Mungantiwar became the Minister of Finance & Planning and Forests in the Devendra Fadnavis ministry.